Public Speakers Should Inspirational

 He is a powerful and relevant public speaker.
-His life saving lessons on the topics of fraud and ethics, and workshops that will keep your group engaged and help make your events memorable.
+His life saving lessons on the topics of fraud and ethics keep your group engaged and make your events more memorable.

 Your business professionals will be inspired to make the best ethical decisions on the spot.
 They’ll gain knowledge on how to protect your organization from loosing astronomical amounts of money.

-Since graduating from high school in 1985, Jerome Mayne – a regular guy, had a kid, got married, had another kid, built a real estate investment company, got divorced, built a finance company, went to prison, got cancer, lived, got out of prison, had miracle child, became a public speaker and then he got married again.
+Since graduating from high school in 1985, Jerome Mayne – a regular guy, had a kid and got married.
+He had another kid, built a real estate investment company then got divorced.
+Then, he founded a finance company, went to prison.
+While in prison, he got cancer, lived and got out of prison.
+After that, he had miracle child, became a public speaker and then he got married again.

 Needless to say, as an international public speaker, he has a few stories to tell.

-Since 2001 I have had the amazing opportunity to speak for hundreds of organizations; in front of over 100,000 people.
+Since 2001 Jerome has had the amazing opportunity to speak for hundreds of organizations, in front of over 100,000 people.
 These organizations range from Fortune 500 companies to law schools and universities in the United States, Canada and Mexico.

-My unique perspective comes from my federal fraud conviction and 21 month prison sentence.
+Jerome’s unique perspective comes from his federal fraud conviction and 21 month prison sentence that started in 1999.

-I was sentenced to 21 months in federal prison in 1999 for my involvement in a white collar fraud conspiracy.
+He was sentenced to 21 months in federal prison in 1999 for his involvement in a white collar fraud conspiracy.
 The crime took place 4 years earlier in 1994.
 The charges were conspiracy to commit mail fraud, wire fraud and money laundering.

-In 1998 I began touring the Mid-western United States as a stand-up comedian.
-I also taught and performed professional improvisation (I still do).
+In 1998 he began touring the Mid-western United States as a stand-up comedian.
+He still teaches and performs professional improvisation.

-While I was in federal prison, I taught improv courses to other inmates to develop their skills in communication and quick critical decision making.
+While in federal prison, Jerome taught improv courses to other inmates to develop their skills in communication and quick critical decision making.
 These skills were invaluable for inmates coming out of prison after years of incarceration.

 In his mid-20s Jerome was an aspiring finance professional.
 His first job in the corporate world was with a national mortgage banking corporation.
 He grew as an entrepreneur, climbing the corporate ladder until he finally reached the top position of president and CEO of the companies that he founded.

 His stay on the top ended in a hurricane of FBI investigations, indictments, criminal court appearances and finally, prison.
-He was charged with mail fraud, wire fraud and money laundering stemming from his actions years earlier while working at his first job in finance.
-He ultimately received a 21 month prison sentence and his life was changed forever.
+He was charged with mail fraud, wire fraud and money laundering that stemmed from his involvement 4 years earlier at his first job in finance.
+He received a 21 month prison sentence and his life was changed forever.

 Public Speaker Released from Prison